kubeflow/website/content/en/docs/pipelines/installation/overview.md

 Upgrade Support (**Alpha**)
 : An in-place upgrade is not supported.

-For upgrade via reinstallation (with existing data) instructions, refer to [Upgrading AI Platform Pipelines](/docs/gke/pipelines/upgrade/#ai-platform-pipelines).
+To upgrade AI Platform Pipelines by reinstalling it (with existing data), refer to the [Upgrading AI Platform Pipelines](/docs/gke/pipelines/upgrade/#ai-platform-pipelines) guide.

 Google Cloud Integrations
 :
-  * You can deploy AI Platform Pipelines on [Google Cloud Console UI](https://console.cloud.google.com/marketplace/details/google-cloud-ai-platform/kubeflow-pipelines).
+  * You can deploy AI Platform Pipelines on [Cloud Console UI](https://console.cloud.google.com/marketplace/details/google-cloud-ai-platform/kubeflow-pipelines).
   * A Kubeflow Pipelines public endpoint with auth support is **auto-configured** for you.
   * (Optional) You can choose to persist your data in Google Cloud managed storages (Cloud SQL and Cloud Storage).
-  * You can [authenticate to Google Cloud with Compute Engine default service account](/docs/gke/pipelines/authentication-pipelines/#compute-engine-default-service-account).
-It is easy to set up, but not suitable if you need workload permission separation.
+  * You can [authenticate to Google Cloud with the Compute Engine default service account](/docs/gke/pipelines/authentication-pipelines/#compute-engine-default-service-account).
+However, this method may not be suitable if you need workload permission separation.

 Notes on specific features
 :